aucad/cge/README.md

 | `ref_result` | Referential result for comparison              |
 | `test`       | Unit tests                                     |

-The Makefile contains pre-configured commands to ease running experiments.
+- The Makefile contains pre-configured commands to ease running experiments.
-The software dependencies are listed in `requirements.txt`.
+- All software dependencies are listed in `requirements.txt`.